-That said, it’s no secret that partnering with a third-party service can be quite expensive, especially for smaller restaurants, as well as businesses that operate out of a ghost kitchen.
-If you’ve been thinking of ways to up your delivery game, you may be wondering if turning to a third-party delivery service is worth it.
+That said, it’s no secret that partnering with a third-party service can be quite expensive, especially for smaller restaurants, as well as small businesses that operate out of a ghost kitchen.
+If you’ve been wondering how to start a ghost kitchen or ways to up your delivery game, you may be wondering if turning to a third-party delivery service is worth it.

 Third-party delivery services have become vital for restaurateurs today.
 But the good news is, the benefits they can present you with likely outweigh the cost of using them—and they may even save you money over time.
-To that end, let’s go over why third-party services are so important, the benefits they offer, and how to get set up with one today.
+To that end, let’s go over why third-party food delivery services are so important, the benefits they offer, and how to get set up with a third-party delivery platform.

-More than ever, restaurant owners and managers who deliver food to customers are discovering the importance of third-party delivery services.
-Thanks to a combination of technological innovation, consumer expectation, and circumstantial factors, third-party delivery apps have become the norm.
+More than ever, restaurant owners and managers who deliver food to customers are discovering the importance of third-party delivery services and the type of customer experience they offer.
+Thanks to a combination of technological innovation, consumer expectations, and circumstantial factors, third-party delivery apps have become the norm.

-In other words, third-party services are more important to your business than ever.
+In other words, third-party services for online food delivery are more important to your business than ever.
 Let’s explore the reasons why:

-Consumers expect it – At this stage, consumers expect the option to order from your restaurant through a third-party service, usually through a food delivery app.
+- Consumers expect it–At this stage, consumers expect the option to order from your restaurant through a third-party service, usually through a food delivery app or online order delivery platform.
 That’s because third-party delivery apps offer ease and convenience with features like real-time order tracking and estimated delivery windows.

-Circumstances necessitate it – Although the prevalence of third-party delivery apps has been increasing for years, the COVID-19 pandemic sent the industry into overdrive as restaurants scrambled for safe ways to stay in business.
+- Circumstances necessitate it–Although the prevalence of third-party delivery apps has been increasing for years, the COVID-19 pandemic sent the industry into overdrive as local restaurants scrambled for ways to stay in business with improved food safety and having a dependable third-party delivery service to field additional orders.
 With safety still a top concern for many business owners and consumers alike, online ordering and third-party delivery platforms continue to grow in popularity.

 Technology makes it more efficient – Innovations in smartphones, GPS, and other technologies have helped to streamline the third-party delivery service process.
-It’s now easier than ever to seamlessly integrate your restaurant’s POS and management systems with these services.
+It’s now easier than ever to seamlessly integrate your restaurant’s POS and management systems with these delivery platform features.

 What are the benefits of using a third-party delivery service?